Andrew Redmayne: Melbourne City

 On 21 January 2012, Melbourne Heart announced the Redmayne as their first signing for the 2012–13 A-League season.
 In January 2013, he made his Heart debut in a victory over Newcastle Jets and was subsequently promoted to first-choice 'keeper at the club.

 Western Sydney Wanderers

 Redmayne returned to New South Wales to play for Western Sydney Wanderers in 2015.

 Sydney FC

 In January 2017, Redmayne moved to Sydney FC.

 With first choice keeper Danny Vukovic out on international duty, Redmayne made his first appearance for the Sky Blues against Perth Glory keeping a clean sheet in a 3–0 win.
 With the departure of Vukovic, Redmayne began pre-season as first-choice and starting every match.
 He started the first game of the season against rivals Melbourne Victory, helping the team to a 1–0 win.
 He subsequently won the A-League Championship with Sydney in 2019 and again in 2020.

+On 18 April 2025, Sydney FC have announced Redmayne will depart the club at the end of the season.